somebody4545/monitortools/README.md

 But when I'm watching a video or playing a game, It looks so much better.

 ## Running the app
-On Windows, start it with run.vbs.
+On Windows, start it with `run.vbs`.
 If that doesn't work, install prequisites, try again.
-If it still doesn't work, install packages and run main.py manually.
+If it still doesn't work, install packages and run `main.py` manually.

 ## Prerequisites
 - Python 3.12 (should still work on some older versions)